Entanglement entropy of electromagnetic edge modes

 Allowing for electric flux, we find a result proportional to $\det {}' (\Delta_0^E)^{+1/2}$, a negative scalar on the entangling surface $E$ which here is a 2-sphere.
 The scalar has a well-known logarithmic divergence, which leads to the same logarithmic divergence in the entropy

 Thus when the entropy of the edge modes is added to that of the local degrees of freedom \eqref{Stherm}, we find the expected agreement with the conformal anomaly \eqref{Sanom}.

-\section{Discussion}
+\paragraph{Discussion}

 We have shown that Kabat's contact term can be interpreted as a statistical entropy: it is the entanglement entropy of edge modes, i.e. the electric flux $E_\perp$ through the entangling surface.
 This gives further support for the thesis of Ref.~\cite{Donnelly2014} that agreement with Euclidean calculations for the entropy requires the inclusion of edge modes.
-Since the conical entropy formula \eqref{conical} is used to calculate the black hole entropy \cite{Gibbons1977}, this resolves a seeming inconsistency with the state-counting interpretation of black hole entropy.
+The geometric entropy formula \eqref{conical} is also used to calculate the black hole entropy \cite{Gibbons1977}.
+Since the entanglement entropy is the same as in flat spacetime to leading order, this resolves a seeming inconsistency with interpreting black hole entropy as entanglement entropy.

 Because $E_\perp$ commutes with all gauge-invariant degrees of freedom in the region outside the horizon, it has a continuous configuration space rather than a discrete spectrum; only the constant mode is quantized.
 The entropy of this configuration space is the log of its volume, and requires a path integral measure $\D E_\perp$ in \eqref{entropy} to be defined.